strongbox/strongbox-docs/docs/user-guide/tool-integration/npm-example.md

 ## Prepare project workspace

 First of all, you need to configure npm to use Strongbox as a private registry.
 This can be done within your project using the `.npmrc` file, which is local npm configuration applied to your project.
-[Strong Examples] contains a [npmrc.template] file with a set of predefined configuration properties which can be used in your own project, or on your machine.
+The [Strongbox Examples] contains an [npmrc.template] file with a set of pre-defined configuration properties that can be used in your own project, or on your machine.
 Typically, all you'll need to do, is execute the following command, and create your `.npmrc` file:

     $ cp npmrc.template .npmrc